Timbavati Private Nature Reserve (TPNR)

-The Timbavati is part of the APNR within the Greater Kruger open system, and falls within the internationally declared Kruger 2 Canyons UNESCO Man and Biosphere, and within the Great Limpopo Transfrontier Conservation area (GLTP Treaty, 2002).
+The TPNR is within the Greater Kruger open system.
+The Reserve falls within the internationally declared Kruger 2 Canyons UNESCO Man and Biosphere, and within the Great Limpopo Transfrontier Conservation Area (GLTCA).

-The Timbavati also forms part of the Associated Private Nature Reserves (APNR), which is a conglomerate of privately owned nature reserves.
-It has over 20 members in its ranks including the Timbavati.
+The TPNR also forms part of the Associated Private Nature Reserves (APNR), which is a conglomerate of privately owned nature reserves.
 In 1993, fences between Associated Private Nature Reserves and the Kruger National Park were removed to encourage wildlife migration, and the Greater Kruger National Park was born.

 Kruger National Park